-Surrounded by snow-capped mountains and active volcanos, Quito is one of the most scenic cities I’ve ever been to and it will (literally) take your breath away!
+Surrounded by snow-capped mountains and active volcanos, Quito was the first city I ever visited abroad and is one of the most scenic metros I’ve ever been to.
+It will (literally) take your breath away!

 Quito’s an ideal destination for all travelers, but especially those interested in history and architecture.
 There are a plethora of museums, art galleries, restaurants, and public squares to keep anyone occupied for a couple of days.